1/2 Gallon Vanilla Ice Cream (any brand you like or homemade)

 Remove the ice cream ball from the freezer, unwrap it and Immediately plunge the almond wrapped ice cream ball into the beaten egg and roll it around, coating it completely.

 Remove from egg and place it into the graham cracker/cornflake mix and coat the ball completely.
-Then, immediately plunge the coated ball back into the egg mixture, roll it around quickly again and then plunge it back into the cornflake mixture coating evenly.
+Then, immediately plunge the coated ball back into the egg mixture,

 Re-Wrap in saran wrap and place in the coldest part of the freezer right away.
 Repeat until all of the ice cream balls have been double dipped in the crunchy coating.